mohammadekhosravi/dwm/README.md

 2. nitrogen

    Nitrogen is used for setting background image for the first time and restoring it on each new session.
-3. konsole
+3. alacritty

-   Konsole is default terminal of KDE Desktop environment if you wish to use another termianl emulator change `termcmd` inside `config.def.h`
+   if you wish to use another termianl emulator change `termcmd` inside `config.def.h`

    **Note that I patch DWM in a way that you can define all the thing that you need to start with DWM inside config file itself.
 Thanks to [this](https://dwm.suckless.org/patches/cool_autostart/).**